cyantree/grout-project/README.md

 Changes
 -------

-### Since 0.0.4
+### 0.0.5

--   **BCHG:** Removed all Cyantree-Modules from repository.
+-   **BREAKING:** Removed all Cyantree-Modules from repository.
 Please use composer to install the needed modules.

+-   **FEATURE:** Implemented DataStorage logic

+-   **FEATURE:** Added WebConsoleModule and created SetupCommand to install project on new system.

+-   **FEATURE:** Added GlobalTemplateContext.

+-   **FEATURE:** Added GlobalPage which provides a shortcut to the GlobalFactory.

 ### 0.0.4

--   **CHG:** Added charset "UTF-8" to Doctrine configuration.
+-   **CHANGE:** Added charset "UTF-8" to Doctrine configuration.